IngramWang/DFS_OSH2017_USTC/README.md

 This project is a course work of Operating System(H) course in University of Science and Technology of China.
 In the project, we will design a Distribute File System which can easily access with web page using principle of P2P and erasure code.

-This project will be completed in July 2018.
+This project will be completed in 2018.

 ### Features